edulinq/lms-toolkit/README.md

 ```

 To upload multiple scores for a single assignment, use `lms.cli.assignments.scores.upload`.
-This tool takes a [TSV file](https://en.wikipedia.org/wiki/Tab-separated_values) (tab-separated) file as input.
+This tool takes a TSV file as input.
-The file may have a header, which must be skipped using the `--skip-rows` option.
 Each data row can have two or three columns (different rows can have different number of columns).
 The values are as follows:
  1) User Query